zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/create/create.md

 13. Click **Create**.

-You're brought to the Deployment Detail page.
+You're brought to the Deployment Details page.
 It takes a few minutes for the deployment to be created.
 Its status will change from CREATING to ACTIVE when it is ready for you to use.

 ## **STEP 2:** Review the Deployment details